Nissan X-Trail review - Practicality, comfort and boot space

 On first impressions, the X-Trail makes a great case for itself as a family car.
 It has decent cabin space and Nissan has effectively consolidated its crossover line-up by offering the X-Trail as a substitute for the old seven-seat Qashqai+2.

-However, if you do want that third row of seats, the X-Trail only offers them as an option, even on the most expensive model.
-It’s a £1,000 upgrade on N-Connecta cars and around £700 on Tekna versions, which seems a little stingy.
+However, if you do want that third row of seats, the X-Trail only offers them as a £1,000 option, even on the most expensive model.
 We’d prefer it if the extra chairs were included as standard at the top of the range, and we'd recommend seriously thinking about whether you'll actually use the seats enough to justify the extra outlay.

 Still, the standard five-seat X-Trail offers lots of appealing practical touches, with unusually wide-opening doors, plenty of storage space, including a compartment with a lid between the seats and a useful glovebox.
 Then, there’s that generous rear load area.

 The X-Trail is one of the larger cars in the medium-sized SUV class.
-Its 4,640mm length compares to the 4,524mm of the Ford Kuga and 4,690mm of the Hyundai Sante Fe, but it’s slightly narrower than both at 1,820mm versus 1,838mm (Kuga) and 1,880 (Santa Fe).
+Its 4,690mm length is the same as the Hyundai Santa Fe, while the Ford Kuga is shorter at 4,626mm.
+It’s slightly narrower than both at 1,820mm versus 1,882mm (Kuga) and 1,880mm (Santa Fe).
 The X-Trail is tallest of the three at 1,710mm, but there’s not a lot to split them.